Discounts and rewards

 Most profitable traders

-The most profitable traders category rewards high profit in relation to traders' position sizes.
-A trader's highest relative profit is taken from each epoch in the reward window, and averaged out.
-Those who have higher relative profits rank better in the standings.
+The most profitable traders category rewards traders with a competitive profit and loss (PnL) in relation to their position sizes.
+A trader's relative PnL are taken from each epoch in the reward window, and averaged out.
+Those with a greater relative PnL rank better in the standings.
 It's also known as the "relative return metric".

 Example of most profitable traders